Now that you have your blank form, you can start to populate it with lots of form elements.

 Inserting a List

-Lists are a great way of displaying a range of selectable data, whether you require one answer or a number of answers to be selected.
+Lists are a great way of displaying a range of selectable data, whether you require one answer or a number of answers to be selected, there are options for dropdowns, lists, radion options or checkboxes.

 - Navigate to your form and click the List button from the Edit tab.
-An example radio button container will appear with the default user prompt text, Select one of the following.
-Left-click on the container to open its settings.
+A new radio button element will appear with the default user prompt text, Select one of the following.
+Left-click on the element to open its settings, or click and drag to change the order of your question fields

 - The Field Settings sidebar will open to the right of your screen.